Connect with others who understand.

 Written by Emily Wagner, M.S.

-If you feel a migraine headache coming on, you probably take an over-the-counter pain reliever or abortive treatment.
-But what happens if these medications stop working?
+If you feel a migraine starting, you might reach for an over-the-counter pain reliever or another option to stop it.
+But what can you do if these treatments no longer work?
 Your doctor may recommend switching to migraine infusion therapy to help.

 MyMigraineTeam members have reached out to others to ask about their experiences with infusion therapy.
-“I’ve had migraines for 10 years and they’re getting worse.
+“I’ve had migraine for 10 years and they’re getting worse.
 Nothing works for more than a month.
-The infusions they’re talking about are once every three months intravenously (through IV).
+The infusions they’re talking about are once every three months intravenously.
 Has anyone tried them?”

 If your regular migraine medications aren’t working as well as they should, you may be a candidate for infusion therapy.
 The U.S. Food and Drug Administration (FDA) has approved several infusion treatment options to help those living with migraine.

-In this article, we’ll discuss what infusion therapy is and how it works to offer migraine relief.
+In this article, we’ll discuss what infusion therapy is and how it works to offer effective treatment for migraine relief.
 We’ll cover specific information about FDA-approved treatments and who to talk to if you’re interested in trying them.

 1. Infusion Therapy Injects Medications Directly Into Your Veins

-IV infusions allow health care providers to give medications directly into the bloodstream.
+Intravenous (IV) infusions are given through a vein and allow healthcare providers to deliver medications directly into the bloodstream.
 You’ll need to visit an outpatient infusion center or your doctor’s office to receive your treatment.
-If you’re in the emergency room (ER) or hospital for a severe migraine attack, your doctor may choose to give an IV treatment there.
+If you’re in the emergency room (ER) or hospital for a severe migraine attack, your doctor may choose to give an IV therapy there.

 Your nurse will use a needle to place a small, thin tube known as a cannula into a vein.
 You’ll most likely have the IV placed in your arm or the back of your hand.
 The nurse will then give your medications in an IV drip over several minutes to hours.
 Some people like to bring a book or activity to keep them occupied during the infusion.